biclever/biclever.github.io/_products/security-exporter.md

 You can change or add more queries.
 Each query should be on a separate line.
 Empty lines will be ignored.
 Comments start with `#`.

-**Downloads:**
+## Downloads

 - [securityexporter-v1.0-20240628.zip](https://drive.google.com/uc?export=download&id=18LSo7jIOgPLmPYLZLY5koyrBM5CG1VkE)

-Demo version exports one object.
-You can modify the query in the query file to test if the tool export what you need.
+The demo version exports one object.
+To test if the tool exports what you need in the format you need, you can modify `queries.txt` as follows, where `id` is the ID of a folder, for instance.
+You can see the ID in the folder properties in Launchpad or CMC.

 ```sql
 SELECT * FROM CI_INFOOBJECTS WHERE SI_ID = <id>